viv92/SimulationOptimization_using_ReinforcementLearning/README.md

 # Simulation Optimization using Reinforcement Learning

 ### Description
 This is an ongoing research project exploring various reinforcement learning methodologies along with transfer learning to optimization different industrial processes involved in construction planning domain.
-Currently the project is focussed on optimizing an earthmoving operation formulated as a MDP with resource contraints.
+Currently the project is focused on optimizing an earthmoving operation formulated as a MDP with resource contraints.

 ![Alt text](Simulation_Optimization_Project/simpy_programs/results/meth.png?raw=true "Title")